-The applicable tax rate for current and deferred tax for the Bank's consolidated affiliate in Russia is 20% (2008: 24%).
+The applicable tax rate for current and deferred tax for the Bank's consolidated affiliate in Russia is 20% (2% federal and 18% regional-in some locations 4.5% regional) (2008: 24%).
 The taxation system in the Russian Federation is relatively new and is characterised by frequent changes in legislation, official pronouncements and court decisions, which are often unclear, contradictory and subject to varying interpretation by different tax authorities.
 Taxes are subject to review and investigation by a number of authorities, which have the authority to impose severe fines, penalties and interest charges.
 A tax year remains open for review by the tax authorities during the three subsequent calendar years; however, under certain circumstances a tax year may remain open for a longer period.